mozilla/betachannel/docs/OPERATIONS.md

 These files will be served up as static assets to phones during provisioning.
 *They are not* part of the source code, and must be backed up along with the key material.

+If any of these files are lost, the server will re-create them.

+## Security Events and Revocation

+If  security is compromised, you should delete the private and public assets.

+In a future release, a script will be provided to automate this task.

+If you are using S3, you must delete the the private items in the bucket you've configured, otherwise your app server will re-download them.

-If any of these files are lost, or security is compromised, files under `/etc/betafox/certdb` should be deleted and the process re-run.
-Developers will need to re-upload their apps and beta testers will need to re-provision their devices.
+Also, developers will need to re-upload their apps and beta testers will need to re-provision their devices.

 ## Signing Scope